stepping-stone/syslog-ng/README.md

 The log files are stored below <code>/var/log/syslog/\<daemon\>.log</code>
 Log messages which aren't associated with a specific service or daemon will be logged to the catch-all <code>/var/log/messages</code> log file.
-For example, syslog-ng will create log messages as seen below:
+For example, syslog-ng will create log files as seen below:
 ```bash
 ls /var/log/syslog
 ```